View on GitHub

 <itop_design xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" version="3.2">

-You can extend the provided base schema with your own types by creating a local itop_design.xsd file in your project and including the base schema.
+You can extend the provided base schema with your own types by creating a local itop_design.xsd file in your project and include the base schema.

 Here is a minimal example: